FB

 When new information is presented, always consider the source, and compare it to the logical side of what you already know.
 Ask questions (like the customers who stimulated this article).

-The key for me, when I don’t know the facts, I always question statements of “Why”.
+The key for me, when I do not know the facts, I always question statements of “Why”.
 Observations are often correct, but causation assumptions . . . . well those are another story.

 To Video Creators